nodriza-io/docs/README.md

 ### Deploy to S3 Bucket

-First copy ./env/env.template to ./env/env and provide the bucket name and AWS Credentials
+First time copy ./env/env.template to ./env/env and provide the bucket name and AWS Credentials

 $ npm run deploy